 Age

-Most, if not all, fiberglass-asphalt shingles are designed specifically for twenty years of use; if your home’s roof is more than two decades old, contact Eagle Watch Roofing for a professional roof inspection and prognosis.
-The average lifespan of an asphalt shingle roof is about 20 years – if yours has reached and exceeded that mark, it’s probably time for a new one.
+Most, if not all, fiberglass-asphalt shingles are explicitly designed for twenty years of use; if your home’s roof is more than two decades old, contact Eagle Watch Roofing for a professional roof inspection and prognosis.

 Appearance